To put it in a new perspective, how is one supposed to create said new, innovative technology without the necessary data to support it?

 Creating Use Cases

 As data is collected, much of it requires varying circumstances.
-This involves emulating test cases and, with human interactive technology, gathering users with varying nationalities, lingual abilities, ages and genders.
+This involves emulating test cases and, with human interactive technology, gathering users with varying nationalities, linguistic abilities, ages and genders.

 What kind of user data should be collected for a speech recognition technology, like a smart home speaker?
 This involves identifying the recording use cases and the subjects of the recording.

 In the case of natural language data collection, you would allow users to determine the output, only giving them an objective in mind.
-The objective could be “Play music, specific songs, genres, albums.”
+The objective could be, “Play music, specific songs, genres, albums”.
 Now data can be collected for the real cases of how different people ask for the same things in different ways.
-User 1 may say, “Play x song.”
-User 2 may say, “I want to listen to x song.”
+User one may say, “Play X song” whereas user two may say, “I want to listen to X song”.
 The home speaker should be ready for a variety of requests.

 Collecting the Data